Mihaela-Oprea/it-school-weather-forecast/README.md

 # ⛅ Weather App

-This **weather application** provides information about the current weather and a 5-day forecast for various cities in Romania.
-It is built using HTML, CSS, and JavaScript, with data retrieved from the free OpenWeatherMap API.
+This weather application, **developed during the IT School Course**, provides information about the current weather and a 5-day forecast for various cities in Romania.
+It is built using **HTML, CSS, and JavaScript**, with data retrieved from the free OpenWeatherMap API.

 ## 🌍 Demo